home-controller/homeauto_network/DESIGN.md

 #### By default the minimum bit length is:

-1. 2 for start of frame
+1. No.bits for start of frame: 2
+2. for RTR (Remote Transmission Request): 1
-2. 3 for length
+2. for length: 3
-3. 8 for message id
+3. for message id: 8
-4. 0 data
+4. data: 0
-5. 4+1 CRC
+5. [4+1] for CRC: 5
-6. 1+1 ack, Any unit on line will pull the Ack bit low on receiving Error
+6. [1+1] ack, Any unit on line will pull the Ack bit low on receiving Error
 7. 1+1 Ack (message handled)
 8. 7 end of frame.

 so:
 2+3+8+(4+1)+(1+1)+(1+1)+7 = 29 but if there are 5 bits of the same value in a row more will be added.(if you don't care about the EOF and maybe ack would be